thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-04-20-charting-path-new-normal.markdown

 There are some interesting initiatives coming from the tech community on how to respond to the crisis, many of which are looking for volunteers or interested parties:
 * [U.S. Digital Response](https://www.usdigitalresponse.org/) is a volunteer-run, non-partisan effort to help U.S. federal, state, and local government with technology, data, design, operations, communications, project management, and more during the COVID-19 crisis.
 * [Covid Tech Salon Series](https://www.linkedin.com/posts/amcwill_please-rsvp-now-how-can-the-technology-sector-activity-6654402757669199872-E-ZO) is a series of conversations and publications intended to guide the tech sector as it works out how to most effectively respond to the crisis.
-The series is sponsored by [ThoughtWorks](https://www.thoughtworks.com/).
+The series is sponsored by [Thoughtworks](https://www.thoughtworks.com/).
 Andrew McWilliams is one of the organizers of the series, and Art-A-Hack alum Linda Raftree is the series' convener.
 * [Coronavirus Tech Handbook](https://coronavirustechhandbook.com/home) is a crowdsourced resource for technologists building things related to the coronavirus outbreak.

 ## Presentations

 **Ellen Pearlman** presented her residency project AIBO at the [Starts Residencies Days](https://vertigo.starts.eu/starts-residencies-days/?fbclid=IwAR0nBjhzJm7KHunLMG0_fIeKbQN7N7TtBJl93ys07X2z0tlcSzJiVexgjlc) in Paris, France, February 29th - March 1st.
 Ellen  was the keynote at [World Usability Day](https://wud.ee/talk/creative-collaborations-between-art-and-tech-thoughtworks-arts/) in Estonia this past November.
-Her address was on *Creative Collaborations Between Art and Tech: ThoughtWorks Arts*.
+Her address was on *Creative Collaborations Between Art and Tech: Thoughtworks Arts*.

 She also presented a paper at the [New Media Caucus](http://bordercontrol.newmediacaucus.org/) (part of CAA - The College Art Association)  Symposium "Border Control"  at the Penny Stamps School of Art and Design at the University of Michigan, Ann Arbor, from September 19th to 22nd.

-**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at ThoughtWorks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?time_continue=1133&v=Ik8RSxdVYLo&feature=emb_logo) also spoke.
+**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at Thoughtworks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?time_continue=1133&v=Ik8RSxdVYLo&feature=emb_logo) also spoke.
 In London, Andrew gave a talk on [*The origin of ClimateAction.tech*](https://www.youtube.com/watch?v=YEJ4Pu8c6bk) - an initiative he helped build to support and engage the entire tech sector in addressing the climate crisis.

-In October, Andrew presented at [All Tech Is Human](https://www.youtube.com/watch?v=yj_cQj-bKno&fbclid=IwAR2G9t_1FNeCukfBAbr0jDEAj3wq4ZAOBlGo_WuQ8Go0-fSDbUB65FCyer8) in San Francisco, where he illustrated how artist and technologist collaborations at ThoughtWorks Arts helped build social impact projects.
+In October, Andrew presented at [All Tech Is Human](https://www.youtube.com/watch?v=yj_cQj-bKno&fbclid=IwAR2G9t_1FNeCukfBAbr0jDEAj3wq4ZAOBlGo_WuQ8Go0-fSDbUB65FCyer8) in San Francisco, where he illustrated how artist and technologist collaborations at Thoughtworks Arts helped build social impact projects.

 Andrew also gave a lightning talk on the emotional detection and open source project EmoPy at [Creative Tech Week NY](http://creativetechweek.nyc/).
 [This video provides a good look at how the team focused their research](https://www.youtube.com/watch?v=4FRgdbsFvTo) and the many considerations that went into EmoPy’s development.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Karen Palmer** delivered the keynote at the [St. Francis College Women's Film Festival](https://www.sfc.edu/academics/undergraduate/communicationarts/womensfilmfest): ["How Storytelling can get us through this Sh\*t!"](https://www.eventbrite.com/e/st-francis-college-5th-annual-womens-film-festival-tickets-102177553814?fbclid=IwAR2QwhJKFS-VdU6hrsz6mpMnDNQO0HLO2PJtZP1sNF0vEJMwjLRKXdswj6Q) on Wednesday, April 15th.
 The festival was entirely free and fully online.